a-alveyblanc/fast-matmul-uiuc-siam-workshop-2025/src/kernels/README.md

 At each level, we'll look at loop structure first and then determine the proper storage instructions to insert to exploit the memory hierarchy of the GPU.

+Bounds checking is explicitly omitted to reduce visual noise.
+For these kernels to be correct, sizes should be selected so they are compatible without bounds checking.